David Gray (British musician): Early career

-1998–2002: White Ladder and rise to fame
+White Ladder and rise to fame

-Originally released on Gray's own label IHT Records in November 1998, White Ladder was re-released in 2000 on ATO Records.
+Originally released on Gray's own label IHT Records in November 1998, White Ladder was re-released in 2000 on EastWest internationally and on ATO Records in the US and Canada.
 The re-release brought him commercial success and critical attention.
 While his first three albums featured acoustic folk songs and guitar-based alternative rock, White Ladder introduced his now-trademark folktronic sound.
 The album included his best-known songs: "This Year's Love", "Babylon", "Please Forgive Me" and "Sail Away".
 After its re-release, combined with the release and success of single "Babylon", it sold 100,000 copies in Ireland alone, making it number one for six weeks, and according to a 2012 report was the biggest-selling album ever in that country.
-In June 2000, "Babylon" hit No. 5 in the UK Singles Chart; it remains his biggest UK hit to date.
-In the United States, the album received a boost from jam-band leader Dave Matthews, who made it the first release by ATO Records, the record company he co-founded.
-"Babylon" was also the first of three US chart entries for Gray to date.
+In June 2000, "Babylon" hit No. 5 in the UK Singles Chart.

 The album was No. 1 on the UK Albums Chart, two years and five months after its original release, spending a total of 151 weeks on the chart.
-Aside from "Please Forgive Me", which charted at No. 72 on the UK Singles Chart, all other single releases charted within the Top 20: the re-released "Please Forgive Me" charted at number 18, and "Say Hello, Wave Goodbye" and "Sail Away" peaked at number 26.
+Aside from "Please Forgive Me", which charted at No. 72 on the UK Singles Chart, all other single releases charted within the Top 20.

 The year 2001 also saw the release of a rarities compilation of Gray's early works, The EPs 1992-1994, as well as an album of previously unreleased songs recorded in 1999, Lost Songs 95-98, both of which followed White Ladder into the Top 20 in the UK Albums Chart.
 Gray also provided vocals on the electronic-based band Orbital's 2001 single "Illuminate".

 In November 2002, Gray released the follow-up to White Ladder, entitled A New Day at Midnight.
 The new release did not receive the same critical acclaim as its predecessor, but still went straight in at number 1, famously beating Pop Idol runner-up Gareth Gates's debut album What My Heart Wants to Say to the summit and selling nearly 150,000 copies in its first week of release.
 It went on to achieve platinum status within a year, eventually being certified four times platinum overall, and was the second-biggest selling album by a UK artist in 2002, behind Pop Idol winner Will Young's debut album From Now On.
 A New Day at Midnight produced two further UK Top 30 hits in "The Other Side" and "Be Mine" and a minor US hit with "Dead in the Water".